ansys/pyoptislang/doc/source/osl_server_api/optislang_server_commands.rst

 Server commands
 ===============
-These methods are specific to the :mod:`ansys.optislang.core.server_commands <ansys.optislang.core.server_commands>` module and can be used to generate commands to the optiSLang server:
+These methods are specific to the :py:mod:`ansys.optislang.core.tcp.server_commands <ansys.optislang.core.tcp.server_commands>` module and can be used to generate commands to the optiSLang server:

-.. currentmodule:: ansys.optislang.core.server_commands
+.. currentmodule:: ansys.optislang.core.tcp.server_commands

 .. autosummary::
    :toctree: _autosummary